tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_comparison_tasks.md

 ...
 ```

-To see the full response for the 16 days, go to [forecast-response.txt](https://idratherbewriting.com/assets/files/forecast-response.txt)
+To see the full response for the 16 days, view [forecast-response.txt](https://idratherbewriting.com/assets/files/forecast-response.txt){: target="_blank"}.

 The Forecast API shows some of the complexity in evaluating responses.
 In this case, the API returns 16 days of weather forecast, so the `list` array has 16 objects.
 (I truncated the sample after the first object.)
 Each object has some parent fields like `main`, `weather`, `clouds`, `wind`, and `sys`.
 Then there are some standalone fields: `dt`, `visibility`, `pop`, and `dt_text`.

-You can see this so much better in Postman, and you can expand/collapse the sections.
 In the terminal, the response is compressed and almost unintelligible unless prettified.

 <img src="{{site.api_media}}/terminalresponseforecastapi.png" alt="Terminal response of compressed JSON payload" />

-I include options to see the full response to convey that actual JSON responses can be lengthy and difficult to process.
-Responses are not the greatest task for humans to be constantly analyzing.
+You can see this so much better in Postman, and you can expand/collapse the sections.
+But regardless, lengthy API responses are not the greatest task for humans to be constantly analyzing.

 ## Prompts and responses